itnilesh/go-rest-api/README.md

 ### Metrics
-we need number fo requests per sec (throughput) and latency (time taken for single request to server) based on which this app will autoscale.
+we need number fo requests per sec (throughput) and latency (time taken for single request to serve ) based on which this app will autoscale.

 Metrics scrapping  end-point